zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Rrefer to the specific message to identify the exact problem.
+  Refer to the specific message to identify the exact problem.
   Possible causes include:
   - An incorrect security algorithm
   - The keystore is invalid or corrupted